 -

-To see the results of the document data extractor, do one of the following:
+To see the results of the structured data extractor, do one of the following:

 - If you are using a local file as input to your workflow, click Test immediately above the Source node.
 The results will be displayed on-screen in the Test output pane.